The Perfect Loaf

 An example where my baking notes helped me diagnose a baking problem

 The other week, I made my sourdough einkorn miche for a gathering I attended.
 The listed final dough temp in the recipe is 78°F (25°C)—typical for many of the loaves here at TPL—but the temp in my kitchen was a bit cooler than usual: 70°F (21°C) versus 74°F (23°C).
-It’s been hot here, and the air conditioner ran more than usual, hence the lower ambient kitchen temperature.
+It’s been hot here, and the air conditioner ran more than usual, which is why the ambient kitchen temperature is lower.

 My miche turned out pretty good, but it wasn’t quite as great as I remembered it.
 When looking back at my baking notes, I spotted a trend: if I undershot my FDT for the recipe, it usually led to a miche that had nice oven spring and crust, but that lacked that extra shot of flavor I find addictive with loaves that are perfectly proofed (or even slightly over-proofed).